People always ask:

 My first step in that direction was when I left my “rational” 20-year career behind and decided to go to India for the Isha Yoga teacher training program.
 Before being admitted, I was interviewed and asked if I want to become a teacher – being one of the main qualifications.
 I said “of course!”
 I was lying.
 At that time, I did not care about becoming a teacher or making a career out of it.
 For once in my life, I just wanted to do the program because I was curious!
 I was immensely curious to immerse myself in the ashram environment and the yogic culture.
 I wanted to learn and experience yoga in its pure and authentic form.
 That was it!

 Same thing when I applied to the Energy Medicine school.
-I did not care about becoming a healer or making a living out of it.
+I did not care about becoming a healer.
 I was intrigued by the Inka traditions and their ancient tools of healing.
 I was longing to learn about and experience spirituality and the non-physical world.
 That was it!

-Today, I am an Isha Yoga teacher and a shamanic energy healer.
+Today, I am an Isha Yoga teacher and a wellness coach/facilitator (I don’t practice energy healing, just psychosomatic health and nutrition).
 But to answer my friend’s question: I am doing it because I love doing it!

 Following my heart’s desires after all was the rational thing to do!
 I received innumerable unexpected benefits, one of them being enjoying what I do for a living.
 And I am happier than I ever was.
 So stop, relax, and follow your heart.
 This is my secret to a vibrant life.